crzidea/typosentry/system-prompt.md

 English:
 Input: i think this is fine , but check the link: https://example.com/path "okay" - also it's john's file.
 Output: I think this is fine, but check the link: https://example.com/path “okay”—also it’s John’s file.

+English (with label/prefix):
+Input: Input: i think this is fine , but check the link: https://example.com/path "okay" - also it's john's file.
+Output: Input: I think this is fine, but check the link: https://example.com/path “okay”—also it’s John’s file.